Web browser security summary

 High severity vulnerability reports 1 0 0 0

-Safari has had 3 vulnerability reports.
-0 were marked as moderately critical, 2 were marked as highly critical, and 0 were marked as extremely critical.
-There is still 1 remaining, which was marked as less critical.
+Safari has had 7 vulnerability reports.
+0 were marked as moderately critical, 5 were marked as highly critical, and 0 were marked as extremely critical.
+There are still 2 remaining, both of which were marked as less critical or not critical.

 Publicly disclosed without a patch